ywu60/Combinatorial-Fusion-Analysis/README.md

-This is the package for single-layer combinatorial fusion analysis (CFA).
+This is the package for single-layer combinatorial fusion algorithm (CFA) and multi-layer combinatorial fusion algorithm (MCF).

 The input is a pandas DataFrame where each column contains a model’s output (usually probabilities), along with a binary target vector (0/1) and a performance metric.
 Currently, accuracy, AUROC and precision@k are supported.

-Then you call cfa_single_layer function from the package, you will get the fusion results right away.
+Then you call cfa_single_layer function from the package to combine models through average score/rank combination and weighted score/rank combination by diversity strength, you will get the fusion results right away.
+The EAR function is designed to perform multi-layer CFA iterations using expansion and reduction steps.

 The packgae also provides functions to draw rank-score function graph and performance plot for the fusion results.

 For how to use the packgae, please see test_cfa.ipynb file.

-This project is still ongoing.
-Multilayer combinatorial fusion is on the way.
-Stay tuned.

 ## Installation (from GitHub)